Deling Yin, MD, PhD | Professor

 Special Areas of Interest: neuroimmunology; stress; apoptosis, cell death and opioids; opiate receptors

-Diling Yin, MD, PhD is Associate Professor at East Tennessee State University’s Quillen College of Medicine in Johnson City with joint appointments in the departments of Internal Medicine and Biomedical Sciences.
+Diling Yin, MD, PhD is Professor at East Tennessee State University’s Quillen College of Medicine in Johnson City with joint appointments in the departments of Internal Medicine and Biomedical Sciences.
 He earned his medical degree from China’s Taishan Medical University and his Ph.D. in Molecular Biology from Fudan University Medical School in Shanghai.
 He became an Associate Professor at Shanghai Institute of Cell Biology, Chinese Academy of Sciences in Shanghai in 1997.

 After arriving in the U.S., Dr. Yin completed a fellowship in Immunology at the American Red Cross’s Jerome H. Holland Laboratory for Biomedical Sciences, and subsequently a research fellowship in Molecular Microbiology and Immunology at Johns Hopkins University.